GlenM42/BusinessSurvival/README.md

 - `processed_data.csv`: this is the first dataframe saved in a form of a csv.
 It has all the industries and all the years.
 - `averages.csv`: here we grouped the survival rates by industries and establishment years.
 - `stats.ipynb`: a Jupiter notebook that presents the coherent picture of the study in an organized manner.
+- `stats.r`: a R script that performs the same statistical analysis as the `stats.py`.
+- `stats.rmd`: a R markdown file that performs largely the same job as `stats.ipynb`.

 # Usage